Synctera Device Fingerprint

 Customer-Device-Info

 header conforms to the specified JSON schema.
-This header requires fields such ascustomer_id
+This header can include fields such ascustomer_id

 (oris_system_call